railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 # Installing on Mac OS X

-## Check your version of OS X

-### Download prerequisites

-Make sure you have downloaded
+Make sure you have downloaded RailsInstaller or the Railsbridge Virtual machine as instructed by the [pre-workshop steps](/pre_workshop).

-### 1. Download RailsInstaller

-Go to the <a href="http://railsinstaller.org" target="_blank">RailsInstaller</a>
-page and click your Mac OS X version under "Mac Downloads".
-Don't worry about watching the video; we have all the directions you need here.

-### 2. Start the Installation
+## 1. Start the Installation

+###  Option 1.
+RailsInstaller

-Once the installer is downloaded, find the file and double-click it.
-This will untar the installer.
+If you downloaded RailsInstaller in the pre-workshop steps, find the file you downloaded and double-click it.
+This will unarchive the installer.
 Then double click the installer.
 This will open an installation wizard.

-*If you are told that the installer "can't be opened because it is from an unidentified developer," control-click (or right-click) on the RailsInstaller application in the Finder.
+>   If you are told that the installer "can't be opened because it is from an
+    unidentified developer," control-click (or right-click) on the RailsInstaller application in the Finder.
 Choose "Open" from then menu, then click "Open" in the dialog that appears.*

 * Select your language, then click "OK"
 * Click "Next >"